 - Refills from a company dedicated to truly safe products (think of the plastic you’re not wasting!).
-We love MyGreenFills and other laundry brands.
+We love MyGreenFills for our laundry product needs.

 - Homemade soap/ milled laundry soap (Mama Z has an essential oil based laundry detergent recipe as well as a natural stain removing DIY)

 - The vinegar thing is REAL, but only if you wash daily and pre-treat stains (just vinegar, no soap or detergent required)

 - Safer commercial detergents can be found if you carefully investigate